 Also known as chocolate chocolate-chip muffins, they will rise and crack beautifully and have a fluffy, soft crumb with a deep yet sweet chocolate flavor.
 They come together quickly and can be out of the oven in an hour, just in time for that craving.
 Make a large batch and freeze them so you never run out.

-A cousin to our much-loved brownie muffins, these are fluffier and have chocolate chips in the chocolate batter.
+A cousin to our much-loved brownie muffins, these are fluffier and have chocolate chips in the chocolate batter for added texture and flavor.

 There is something about a pan of towering chocolate muffins coming out of the oven.
-The moment you realize they rose as you wanted them to, and know that the amount of chocolate in them is just what you were craving.
+That moment when you realize they rose as you wanted them to, you know that they're just what you were craving.

 All you need after that is some patience while they cool down.

-- Very easy to make: you just need a large bowl, a whisk, and a muffin pan, no electric beaters are needed.
-They come together very quickly and take half an hour to bake.
+- Easy to make: you need a large bowl, a whisk, and a muffin pan; no electric beaters are needed.
+They come together quickly and take half an hour to bake.

-- Freshness: these muffins are fresher than store-bought ones, as they are made from scratch and can be eaten soon after baking.
+- Freshness: homemade muffin recipes are fresher than store-bought ones, as they are made from scratch and can be eaten soon after baking.
 And they have no preservatives.

-- Freezer friendly: they are great to make ahead and freeze for future cravings.
+- Freezer friendly: They are great for making ahead and freezing for future cravings.
 Warm them slightly in the oven before eating.

-- Cost-effective: it can be much cheaper than buying them at a bakery or cafe.
+- Cheaper: it can be much cheaper than buying them at a bakery or cafe.

 - Brown sugar: light or dark.

-- Baking powder: it's the leavener that will make the muffins rise, so make sure it hasn't expired.
+- Baking powder: make sure it hasn't expired.

 - Eggs: fresh, large.